sudarshan14/SolidPrinciplesAndCleanCodeArchitecture/README.md

 # Solid Principles and Clean Code Architecture

 This repository demonstrates the implementation of SOLID principles and clean code architecture in software development.
 The aim is to provide best practices for writing scalable, maintainable, and understandable code using various design patterns.
-This repository work is inspired from the bokk : https://www.packtpub.com/en-us/product/clean-android-architecture-9781803234588
+- This repository work is inspired from the book : https://www.packtpub.com/en-us/product/clean-android-architecture-9781803234588
+- The app demonstrates both MVVM and MVI architecture

 ## Key Concepts

 - **S**: Single Responsibility Principle